secureworks/dalton/README.rst

    | In this context those terms, for the most part, mean the same thing.
-     Technically, you can think of "engine" as the IDS engine, in this case Suricata or Snort; "sensor" as the system running the engine; and "agent" as a specific system running the Dalton Agent code and checking in to the Dalton Controller.
+     Technically, you can think of "engine" as the IDS engine, in this case Suricata or Snort; "sensor" as the system running the engine; and "agent" as a specific system running the Dalton Agent code and checking into the Dalton Controller.
 "Sensor" and "Agent" are very often used interchangeably.